 - knowingly causes physical contact with another person knowing the other person would regard the contact as offensive.

 If you or a loved one have been charged with an assault crime you need a criminal attorney familiar with Missouri assault laws.
-Contact St. Louis defense attorney Justin Summary today for your free case evaluation.
+Contact St. Louis defense attorney Justin Summary today for your case evaluation.

 Domestic Assault and Assault on a Law Enforcement Officer